Credit Information in Earnings Calls: Out-of-Sample Tests

 \section{Out-of-Sample Tests}

 We use trading simulations to show the out-of-sample economic impact of our credit score measures.
 Recall the credit score represents the discrepancy between the market PVLGD and the model-implied PVLGD (see equation \ref{eq:cred-score}).
 It therefore is a measure of disagreement between the market and the model.
 We found in Section \ref{s:emp} that higher credit scores forecast future declines in a firm's PVLGD.
 Thus, on average, when the model and the market disagree, the market tends to gravitate in the direction of the model over time.
-Our prior analysis has focused on the full-sample text model, in order to emphasize the information content of the credit score using the best possible representation of the textual information.
-We now switch to using the rolling text model (as explained in Section \ref{s:text-imp}), which employs a credit score that would have been known to investors in real time because it only uses historical information.
+We now use the rolling text model (see Section \ref{s:text-imp}), which employs a credit score that would have been known to investors in real time because it only uses historical information.
 The rolling text model allows us to evaluate the out-of-sample benefit of using credit score information.
 Our trading strategies seek to isolate the credit score dimension of information.
 Richer trading strategies may use other information shown in the literature to forecast credit returns, but our focus is narrower than this and we analyze strategies keyed only off credit score.

 Before detailing our portfolio construction, a brief aside on nomenclature: In our trading strategy, we go long firms whose CDSs have positive credit scores, in anticipation of dropping future PVLGDs, and we go short firms with negative credit scores.
 Going long credit through CDS means selling protection, and thus betting against default.
 If protection is sold at a CDS spread corresponding to a 10 PVLGD, and the credit spread of the firm improves (i.e., falls), the PVLGD will drop meaning that the CDS can be bought back at a lower price than 10 and a gain is realized.
 Going short credit via CDS means buying protection, and betting on increased default risk.
 If one buys protection via CDS at a PVLGD of 10 and the credit spread of the firm increases, the PVLGD will increase and the CDS contract can be unwound by selling at a price higher than 10, thus realizing a profit.
 This is the opposite of what happens with corporate bonds, where going long means buying bonds and going short means borrowing and selling bonds.